GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 - Which federal agency you work for
 - Where your office is located
 - Which class you're interested in
-- Which month or specific date you'd like the classes (we schedule about 6 months in advance)
+- Which month or specific date you'd like the classes (we schedule about 3–6 months in advance)
-- How many federal employees will attend (20–35 people per session is a good number)
+- How many federal employees will attend (we train 20–35 people per session)

 After reviewing your request, a training coordinator will email you to set up the details.
-Please keep in mind that all of our trainers are volunteers.
+Please keep in mind that all of our trainers are volunteers, and we only offer training for federal agencies.
 For training outside the DC area, you must pay the trainer's expenses.